Hotmoka/hotmoka/tutorial/Takamaka.md

 The `addConstructorCallTransaction()` method expands the blockchain with a new transaction that calls a constructor.
 Again, we use `blockchain.account(0)` to pay for the transaction and we provide 100,000 units of gas, which should be enough for a constructor that just initializes a few fields.
-The class path includes `family.jar` and its dependency `io-takamaka-code-1.0.jar`, although the latter is not used yet.
+The class path includes `family-0.0.1-SNAPSHOT.jar` and its dependency `io-takamaka-code-1.0.jar`, although the latter is not used yet.
 The signature of the constructor specifies that we are referring to the second constructor of `Person`, the one that assumes `null` as parents.
 Finally, the actual parameters are provided; they must be instances of the `io.hotmoka.beans.values.StorageValue` interface.